Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Koszul algebra and homological determinant

-Now by assumption, $_A\mathbbm{k}$ admits a projective resolution: with $P_n$ generated in degree $n$ for each $n \geq 0$.
+Now, by assumption, $_A\mathbbm{k}$ admits a projective resolution: with $P_n$ generated in degree $n$ for each $n \geq 0$.
 We consider the third quadrant bicomplex:

+It follows that $\det_r \sigma$ is an automorphism of $A$ and that $B$ is a right free $A$-module, $B^{\det_r \sigma}$ is projective as a right $A$-module.
+Now, for the right $A$-module $(B\oplus B)^\sigma$, we are going to show it is also projective as a right $A$-module.
+Since we have the following general result: if $M, P, Q$ are projective in the exact sequence

+then so is $N$.
+For this end, we take $K$ to be the kernel of $P\to Q$ and we get two short exact sequence

-Since each term in the sequence \eqref{ab} is projective as a right $A$-module, all the rows of the bicomplex are exact except at the $(-1)$-th column.
+Since $P$ and $Q$ are projective, the second sequence is split and $K$ is projective.
+Therefore, the first sequence is split and $N$ is projective.
+Hence, each term in the sequence \eqref{ab} is projective as a right $A$-module.
+Further, all the rows of the bicomplex are exact except at the $(-1)$-st column.
 Thus, the homology along the rows yields a single nonzero column, that is,

 Moreover, the sequence \eqref{ab} is a split exact sequence.
 Therefore, the homology of \eqref{abcom} is $_BA\otimes_A\mathbbm{k}=_B\mathbbm{k}$.
-Namely, the total complex of the bicomplex is a projective resolution of the $B$-module $_B\mathbbm{k}$ and this completes the proof. \end{proof}
+Namely, the total complex of the bicomplex is a projective resolution of the $B$-module $_B\mathbbm{k}$.
+Finally, both sequence \eqref{ab} and \eqref{kosa} are linear resolutions, so is the total complex of the bicomplex.
+The proof is completed. \end{proof}